 Yes, I used a hashtag including a Norse word in it.
 Norse gods >> Greek gods.

 Going forward, Sundays are lazy days for me.
 I either post something silly or other people’s work.
 Usually both.
 Today, I use a meme to highlight the fact that last week was the first time in decades that I’ve eaten breakfast cereal.

 I couldn’t find any of these, so Froot Loops had to do.

-I’ve been to only 10 concerts in my life.
+I’ve been to only 11 concerts in my life (as in buying a ticket to see a concert, as opposed to live music in bars, which I’ve done a lot).
 Why?
 Because I don’t like going, and I go only when going is really important.
 Needless to say, I’m pumped about seeing Genesis later this year.
 While not my favorite band, my favorite album of all time is their 1980 effort, Duke.

 As a follow up to my posts on how MeWeexposes out our hypocrisy, my first and secondFacebook suspensions, and most recently my announcement that I’m not giving up on it, I demonstrate that MeWe isn’t immune to at least on of the more annoying aspects of social media.
 Meet my new friend, Doriane.

 I almost called ” Doriane ” out right then and there, but I wanted to have some fun.
 I’m going to keep playing with “Doriane” as long as I can.
 If necessary, I’ll be proactive and reengage myself with one of my own selfies.
 In the mean time, I’ll have fun with one of her friends.